-The Queens condo is much more cheaper but being a resale, it’s price is trending downwards.
+The Queens condo is much more cheaper but being a resale, it’s price is trending downwards over the same period.

 A resale condo does still have some distinct advantages – the prices are lower and if you choose to rent it out – you can immediately start earning from rental yield.

-But if capital gains is an important priority, you should consider new launches.
+But if capital gains is an important priority, you might want to consider new launches.

-The bigger question is – there are over 60 new upcoming property launches.
+The bigger question is – there are over 60 new and existing property launches.

 Which one do you choose?
 Not all of these launches are sensible buys.

-But there are actually about a dozen more examples of where new launch properties have outperformed resale properties in terms of capital gains.
+But there are actually about a dozen more examples of where new launch properties have outperformed resale properties in terms of capital gains in the short term.
 If you wish to find out more, feel free to drop me a message.

 All progress starts from telling the truth.
 I wrote this article to reflect the realities on the ground and what I experience everyday as an agent.